beda-software/FHIRPathMappingLanguage/README.md

 }
 ```

-To extract gender we need a bit more complex expression
+To extract gender, a more complex expression is needed:

 `QuestionnaireResponse.repeat(item).where(linkId='4.1').answer.value.code`

-because patient gender is token while question item type is Coding.
+because the patient's gender is a token while the question item type is Coding.

 The final mapper will look like this:

 ```json
 {
     "resourceType": "Patient",